 In the blink of an eye, it’s as easy to prepare as you can think.
 Simply add boiling water to a cup of instant ramyun to make noodles.
 You receive a dish of excellent and spicy noodles in no time, no matter how you prepare it!

-For many Koreans, especially while traveling overseas, quick food is a must-bring companion.
+For many Koreans, especially while traveling overseas, quick food, especially for breakfast in Korea, is a must-bring companion.

 In the mornings, many Korean workers are rushed and leave their homes without having eaten breakfast.
 Instead, they grab a cup of coffee on their way to work and sit at their desks to enjoy it.

 Getting hungry now?
 Why not try these delicious Korean breakfast foods?
 You have learned all that you need to learn about Korean breakfast.
-If you want to learn more about South Korea, Korean culture, or the Korean Language, then check out Ling app.
-On Ling App, you will get access to the most important things about this language that you might not be able to access otherwise.
-We bring you The core elements of every language which will help you learn new things every day!!!!
+If you want to learn more than breakfast in Korea, Korean culture, or the Korean Language, check out the Ling app.
+On the Ling app, you will get access to the most important things about this language that you might not be able to access otherwise.
+We bring you The core elements of every language, which will help you learn new things every day!